OlafW/raspberrypi/README.md

-Some simple bash scripts for the Raspberry Pi that run automatically on startup:
+Some simple bash scripts and config files for the Raspberry Pi that run automatically on startup:
-- setup audio and video settings
+- configure audio and video
 - play a video from an external drive
 - detect beamer shutdown